Rylan12/git-test/README.md

 1. Edit `README.md` on the `master` branch
     1. Add the new branch to the table
+    1. Add branch links at the bottom of the file using existing links as a template
     1. Commit these changes on `master`
 1. Create a new branch with `git checkout -b <name>`
 1. Edit `README.md` on the new branch